sharkweekthings/plastek_3/README.md

 ## Tips

 1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
 Someone will try to answer your question as soon as they can.
+2) A Seed that starts you off in a Forest biome; hopefully in the Sky Village!
+886715890208359411 (food for Build 0.009+)
-2) Read the in game "Read Me"!
+3) Read the in game "Read Me"!
 It should be the first thing you do when you get in game.
-3) Don't forget to distribute your initial Stat and Passive Talent points through the Mine and Slash Hub.
+4) Don't forget to distribute your initial Stat and Passive Talent points through the Mine and Slash Hub.

 ##
 ## Current ToDo List